Gilmore Girls: A Year in the Life: Plot

-Due to her frequent travels as a freelance journalist, Rory Gilmore (Alexis Bledel) gives up her apartment in favor of staying at her friends' homes in New York, Stars Hollow, and London.
-In London, Rory stays with Logan Huntzberger (Matt Czuchry) while working on a book for the eccentric Naomi Shropshire (Alex Kingston).
-Although Logan is engaged, Rory and Logan are in a no strings attached affair.
+Due to her frequent travels as a freelance journalist, Rory Gilmore (Alexis Bledel) gives up her Brooklyn apartment in favor of staying at her friends' homes in New York, Stars Hollow, and London.
+In London, Rory stays with Logan Huntzberger (Matt Czuchry) while working on a book project for the eccentric Naomi Shropshire (Alex Kingston).
+Although Logan is engaged, Rory and Logan are in a no-strings-attached affair.
 Rory has a boyfriend named Paul, though she never remembers him.
-When Naomi fires her and Logan's fiancée moves in, Rory struggles with her lack of a career and her relationship with Logan.
-She meets with Jess Mariano (Milo Ventimiglia), who encourages her to write her own book about her life with her mother.
+When Naomi fires her from the book project and Logan's fiancée moves in with him, Rory struggles with her lack of a career and her dubious relationship with Logan.
+She meets with ex-boyfriend Jess Mariano (Milo Ventimiglia), who encourages her to write her own book about her life with her mother.

 Emily Gilmore (Kelly Bishop) grieves the recent death of her husband Richard (Edward Herrmann) and tricks her daughter Lorelai Gilmore (Lauren Graham) into starting therapy with her.
 Lorelai has also been feeling lost due to the death of her father, the career progressions of her long-time business partners, and her relationship with Luke Danes (Scott Patterson).
 Lorelai and Luke have been dating for over ten years but have yet to marry or discuss children.
 They consider using a surrogate, and attend a fertility clinic run by Paris Geller (Liza Weil).
 After fighting with Lorelai about the book idea, Rory storms off, and Lorelai heads to Patty's Dance Studio where Stars Hollow: The Musical is being performed.
-Leading lady Violet's ballad ("Unbreakable") inspires Lorelai to go on the Pacific Crest Trail and forget about her problems in a similar manner to Wild.
+Leading lady Violet (Sutton Foster)'s ballad ("Unbreakable") inspires Lorelai to go on the Pacific Crest Trail and forget about her problems in a similar manner to Wild.

-Emily eventually accepts her husband's death, sells their home, effectively quits the DAR, and moves to Nantucket, single and independent for the first time in her life.
+Emily eventually accepts her husband's death, puts the family home up for sale, effectively quits the Daughters of the American Revolution, and moves to Nantucket, single and independent for the first time in her life.
 Despite never actually hiking, Lorelai returns from her trip, reconciles with Emily and Rory, and asks Luke to marry her.
 Rory visits her father, Christopher Hayden (David Sutcliffe), to inform him of the wedding.
-She asks him why he allowed Lorelai to raise her as a single mother, and they agree that it turned out for the best.
+She asks him why he allowed Lorelai to raise her as a single mother, and he responds that it seemed to be the best choice at the time.
 Luke and Lorelai marry in the gazebo and, in the final scene of the series, Rory reveals to Lorelai that she is pregnant.